AwalaApp/specs/rs014-ping.md

 ## Abstract
 {: .no_toc }

-This document describes _Ping_, a trivial service used to test the underlying implementation and deployment of Relaynet, thus mitigating integration issues.
+This document describes _Ping_, a trivial service used to test the underlying implementation and deployment of Awala, thus mitigating integration issues.

 ## Table of contents
 {: .no_toc }